 Cutting carbohydrates is not the answer.

-The weight loss and obesity continue to be the major cause of premature illness and death.
+Weight loss and obesity continue to be the major cause of premature illness and death.
 Science continues to look for the reason for the expanding waistline.
-Weight loss is not as an easy, but it is an attainable task.
-Weight loss and maintenance is obviously an uphill battle for most people, but especially those who struggle with their weight and success may seem like an impossible task.
+Weight loss is not as easy, but it is an attainable task.
+Weight loss and maintenance is obviously an uphill battle for most people, but especially those who struggle with their weight, and success may seem like an impossible task.
 The key is a balance and avoiding as many empty calories as you can.

 The Bottom Line: The key is choosing the right carbs to consume.
 Healthy carbs help you feel full.
 You should reduce your white flour, sugar, and white rice in your diet.
 I recommend that you cut back on refined and processed carbohydrates.
 It is a mistake to cat our all carbohydrates.